dani0470/Mini-Python-Projects/README.md

-Hi i am uploading some mini python projects that maybe inspire beginner
+Hi i am uploading some mini python projects that maybe inspire a beginner